prisma-labs/graphqlgen/README.md

   -s, --schema-path  GraphQL schema file path                         [required] -o, --output       Output file/folder path [default:
                      ./generated/resolvers[.ts]]
-  -g, --generator    Generator to use [default: typescript, options: reason] -i, --interfaces   Path to the interfaces folder used for scaffolding -f, --force        Force write files when there is a clash while scaffolding
+  -g, --generator    Generator to use [default: typescript, options: reason, flow] -i, --interfaces   Path to the interfaces folder used for scaffolding -f, --force        Force write files when there is a clash while scaffolding